-The empirically-set thresholds in the present system work, but a statistical characterization of the channels allows thresholds to be optimized in a different way.
+The empirically-set thresholds in the present system work, but a statistical characterization of the channels allows thresholds to be optimized in a more rigorous and robust way.
 Computing the distribution of the trend rms over a 1 week period allows thresholds to be set by percentiles.
-The green curve in figure 2 shows the cumulative distribution of the power-On rms over a one-week period (the first week of June) for an example sensor (the central building west-oriented magnetometer).
+The green curve in figure 3 shows the cumulative distribution of the power-On rms over a one-week period (the first week of June) for an example sensor (the central building west-oriented magnetometer).
 The red curve shows the distribution for a day when the sensor was off.
 Cumulative distributions enable the computation of percentile thresholds for each sensor.
 For example, we could choose to set a threshold such that the rms falls below the threshold 0.1% of the time that the sensor is powered on.
 This would ensure that false alarms are not only rare but also that we know precisely how rare they would be.

 Power off distributions were calculated for the sensors for which an Off period was available.
 For this statistical characterization, we would ideally have an rms distribution over a week when the sensor was off and a week when the sensor was on.
+A week is a good length of time to examine because the behaviour of most sensors varies on a weekly cycle due to the pattern of human activity around the detector.
 Since the sensors are in use, however, long off-periods are not generally available.
 In this project, power on statistics can be computed for all sensors and power off statistics are computed where possible.

-Figures 3 and 4 display the same distributions as figure 2 in the form of normalized histograms, also for the central building west magnetometer.
+Figures 4 and 5 display the same distributions as figure 3 in the form of normalized histograms, also for the central building west magnetomter.
 If the sensor detected pure, stationary Gaussian noise, we would expect the rms to follow a Rayleigh distribution [2].
 Clearly it does not, even for the power-off state.
 Note that not only are the distributions not Rayleigh, but have multiple peaks.
-This behaviour of this magnetometer is typical of many sensors.
+The separate peaks could result from changing overall noise conditions; i.e. each peak could represent the onset of a particular noise source.
+The behaviour of this magnetometer is typical of many sensors.

 Since the noise is not stationary, setting thresholds by statistical theory would require different methods.
 Since the power-on and power-off distributions are separated by several orders of magnitude, however, the empiricallydetermined thresholds work well.
 Furthermore, we use a persitency requirement to further minimize false alarms without missing serious events.
-The Dead Channel Monitor main flag in the DMS turns red when a subflag has been below its set threshold for a full hour.
+The Dead Channel Monitor main flag in the DMS turns red when a subflag has been below its set threshold continuously for a full hour.
 The color of the subflag, however, always reflects the current state of the channel.
 This persistency requirement on the main flag ensures that brief events do not raise false alarms.

-Figure 2: Cumulative distributions of rms for an example magnetometer.
+Figure 3: Cumulative distributions of rms for an example magnetometer.
 The green curve shows the distribution of rms over a one week period when the magnetometer was on.
 The red curve shows the distribution of rms for a day that it was off.
-Note that the distributions are well-separated even on a logarithmic scale.
+Note that the distributions are separated by four orders of magnitude.

-Figure 3: Binned, normalized distribution of Power-ON RMS for Central Building Magnetometer West.
+Figure 4: Binned, normalized distribution of Power-ON RMS for Central Building Magnetometer West.
 This distribution was computed for a week of rms trend data.

-Figure 4: Binned, normalized distribution of Power-OFF RMS for Central Building Magnetometer West.
+Figure 5: Binned, normalized distribution of Power-OFF RMS for Central Building Magnetometer West.
 This distribution was computed for a day of rms trend data.
-Note that the distribution is not Rayleigh distributed.
+Note that the distribution is not a Rayleigh distribution.